Browary Lubelskie

-Browary Lubelskie is a Polish brewery.
+Perła – Browary Lubelskie S.A. is a Polish brewery.
 Founded in 1844 in the abandoned ruins of a monastery, in 1846 it began brewing a Helles-style beer using bottom fermenting technology.
 A second brewery opened in 1914.

 Both breweries were nationalized by the post-war Polish People's Republic.
 In 1992, the company was privatized and became a joint stock company.
 In 2001, the brewing operations were moved to the second site and the first site became a corporate headquarters.
-In 2014, the company renamed itself to Perła - Browary Lubelskie S.A (Perla - Lublin Breweries).
+In 2014, the company renamed itself to Perła – Browary Lubelskie S.A (Perla – Lublin Breweries).

 Perła currently owns two breweries, one in Lublin and one in Zwierzyniec.
 It is available in UK, US, Germany and Australia and is the largest independent brewery in Poland.

 Perla (Pils 5% ABV) was awarded a Bronze Medal at the International Beer Challenge BC 2010 awards in the UK.